whitneygriffith/measureNonProfitImpact/README.md

 ## Development TODOs

+### Authorizations
+[ ] In the Sign Up Flow prevent going back to past screens such as Full Name

 ### Firebase
-[ ] Handle Firebase Sign In With Link CallBack using onAuthStateCHanged Listener [ ] Error Handling to display error to user from Firebase's Sign In, Sign Up and other function calls
+[ ] Handle Firebase Sign In With Link CallBack using onAuthStateCHanged Listener [ ] Error Handling to display error to user from Firebase's Sign In, Sign Up and other function calls [ ] Sign Up email verification link is not sending to hotmail.com

 ### Sign Up
 [ ] Create input pattern validators for Email, Phone Number [Ref](https://www.w3schools.com/html/html_form_attributes.asp)